TommasoTarchi/autoRNAseq/README.md

    those not included among the outputs), we strongly suggest to clean `nf_work_dir`.
 The program is optimized to use less disk possible, however temporary files could still occupy a lot of disk space.

+8. **Error handling**: for some debugging advice, please look at the [following section](#how-to-handle-errors).

+## How to handle errors

+Because of their complexity, debugging Nextflow programs can often be pretty challenging.

+Because of the very high demand for resources by some of the processes implemented in this pipeline, an [automatic failure strategy][nextflow_trouble_shooting] could often lead to an excessively large, sometimes impossible to satisfy, resources requests.
+For this reason we chose **not** to implement it.
+Therefore, is up to the user to find the appropriate amount of resources to assign to each process (some defaults can be found in `config.json`, however they are **not guaranteed to work**).

+Finally, here are some suggestions on how to debug your pipeline:
+1. Check the output of the nextflow program.
+2. Check the `.nextflow.log` file, which can be found in the same folder as `main.nf`.
+3. Check the files `.command.sh`, `.command.out`, `.command.log` and `.command.err` in the working directory of the failing process
+   (the location of this directory can be found in `.nextflow.log`, around the error message).
+4. If you want to "debug by printing", always print to a file, not to standard output.
+Consider that all files produced by the process will be placed (unless specified differently) in the corresponding working directory.
+5. If your pipeline fails on a process with exitcode 140, then the error can be usually solved by simply incrementing the resources assigned to the process (usually time and/or memory).

 ## How to cite this pipeline